NREL/BLAST-Lite/docs/source/pages/user_guide.rst

     cell = Nmc111_Gr_Kokam75Ah_Battery()

 All battery models have five builtin properties stored as attributes of the model class.
-The first is **_cap**, which is the nominal discharge capacity of the cell in Amp hours.
+The first is **cap**, which is the nominal discharge capacity of the cell in Amp hours.

 .. code:: python

-    >> cell._cap
+    >> cell.cap

 *75*